harrisonlab/phytophthora_fragariae/orthomcl.md

 ```

 ```
-The number of orthogroups unique to Race 1 are:
+The number of orthogroups unique to Race 3 are:
-1
+0
+The following number NOV-9 genes are contained in these orthogroups:
+0
-The following number BC-1 genes are contained in these orthogroups:
+The following number NOV-27 genes are contained in these orthogroups:
-1
+0
-The following number NOV-5 genes are contained in these orthogroups:
+The following number NOV-71 genes are contained in these orthogroups:
-1
+0
 ```

 #Race 1 unique RxLR families